-This policy will take effect on XX/XX/2022 for a maximum period of five years however, interim reviews will take place if necessary and the performance of the licensing authority will be reviewed annually.
+This policy will take effect on 12 December 2022 for a maximum period of five years however, interim reviews will take place if necessary and the performance of the licensing authority will be reviewed annually.

 The DBS provides access to criminal record information.
 They also maintain lists of individuals barred from working in regulated activity with children, adults or both.
 Enhanced DBS certificates provides an individual’s live and spent convictions together with any additional information the chief officer of police believes to be relevant and ought to be disclosed.

-Common Law Police Disclosure enables the police to disclose information to the licensing authority concerning a driver where there is a public protection risk.
+Common Law police Disclosure enables the police to disclose information to the licensing authority concerning a driver where there may be a public protection risk.
 As information is disclosed at arrest or charge rather than conviction, the authority is able to take mitigating action at the earliest opportunity.

-Multi-agency safeguarding hubs promote better information sharing between agencies to improve the safeguarding response for children and the vulnerable.
-The Child Protection Licensing officer provides a link with the MASH to ensure that relevant information is exchanged with the licensing authority.
+Multi-agency safeguarding hubs promote better information sharing between agencies including the police and social services to improve the safeguarding response for children and the vulnerable.
+The details of all new applicants are provided to the child protection licensing officer who will make checks with the MASH to ensure that relevant information is exchanged with the licensing authority.

 4. Decision making

 Under the council’s constitution, the Public Protection Sub-Committee has the authority to discharge non-executive regulatory functions with respect to hackney carriage and private hire licensing.
 The sub-committee will determine applications, contraventions, suspensions and revocations.

 The Public Protection Sub-Committee meets approximately every four weeks to consider matters relating to hackney carriage and private hire licensing.

 - Each case will be determined on its own merits